Discover dynamic education programs and curriculum resources about the history of our city, state, and nation.

 Our popular Tech Scholars program has moved into the Tech Commons!
 Tech Scholars is a multi-session workshop for high school girls that explores women’s history through web development, enhancing student knowledge of HTML and CSS.

-The Tech Commons will be the new hub for all of our teen programs, including Student Historians, Teen Leaders and Scholars programs.
+The Tech Commons is the new hub for all of our teen programs, including Student Historians, Teen Leaders and Scholars programs.
 Keep an eye out for even more opportunities to learn about the digital humanities on our Teen Programs homepage!

 Send us an email at email@example.com or call us at 212-873-3400 Ext.
 356!